muriloboratto/profilling/README.md

 Material available in \*.ipynb (Jupyter NoteBook) format.
 There are 3 notebooks in this repository:

-## [1-Introduction.ipynb]
+## [01-Command-Line-Performance-Analysis-Tool.ipynb]
-The introductory notebook contains some of the webinar's content, and through some basic commands, we will be able to characterize the introduction the profiling in supercomputing environments.
+The introductory notebook contains some of the webinar's content, and through some basic commands, we will be able to characterize the introduce the profiling in supercomputing environments.

-## [2-Visual-Performance-Analysis-Tool.ipynb]
+## [02-Visual-Performance-Analysis-Tool.ipynb]
 This notebook will introduce the profiling on visual tool.

-## [3-Final-Exercise.ipynb]
+## [03-Final-Exercise.ipynb]
 In this notebook, we will propose a final exercise for a case study.

 ---